-716 is unable to show that it was prejudiced by its alleged reliance upon the procurement here.
-While 716 clearly invested substantial time and money to renovate the Building, 716 received exactly what it bargained for: It now owns a substantially renovated building - paid for in part by LAA - in downtown Anchorage and had LAA as a paying tenant since June 1, 2014.
-716's claims of prejudice hinge upon its assumption that LAA was required to remain as a tenant for a specific duration of time.
-In particular, 716 asserts that unless the Legislature remains as the tenant under the Lease for ten full years, 716 will fall into default of its loan terms and may lose certain investments as a result.
-As explained above, 716 and its lender, EverBank, have always been aware that the Legislature may terminate the Lease at any time (with 90 days advance written notice) pursuant to the Legislature's non-appropriation authority.
-The termination of the Lease's terms - does not constitute "prejudice."
-716 was not entitled to have LAA remain as a tenant any longer than it did, irrespective of the Superior Court's finding regarding the validity or invalidity of the Lease.
+716 is unable to show that it was prejudiced by its alleged reliance upon the procurement While 716 clearly invested substantial time and money to renovate the Building, 716 here. received exactly what it bargained for: It now owns a substantially renovated building - paid for in part by LAA - in downtown Anchorage and had LAA as a paying tenant since June 1, 2014.
+716's claims of prejudice hinge upon its assumption that LAA was required to remain as a tenant for a specific duration of time.93 In particular, 716 asserts that unless the Legislature remains as the tenant under the Lease for ten full years, 716 will fall into default of its loan terms and may lose certain investments as a result.94 As explained above, 716 and its lender, EverBank, have always been aware that the Legislature may terminate the Lease at any time (with 90 days advance written notice) pursuant to the Legislature's non-appropriation authority.
+The termination of the Lease earlier than 716 wished - but still within the contemplation of the parties as reflected in the Lease's terms - does not constitute "prejudice."95 716 was not entitled to have LAA remain as a tenant any longer than it did, irrespective of the Superior Court's finding regarding the validity or invalidity of the Lease.